|

 in demand in the past six months, and more than a third of their clients were

-seeking food relief for the first time.
 5. That Council notes that Council organises monthly

 regular meetings between Council officers and local anti-poverty